|

 represent larger numbers.

-names are needed.
+list are needed.

-provided for the same purpose.
+for the same purpose.

 Because ncurses provides a termcap library interface, these user-

-defined capabilities may be visible to termcap applications:
+defined capabilities may be visible to termcap applications.

 • The termcap interface (like all implementations of termcap)